geopm/geopm/service/README.rst

 -----------------

 Access to signals and controls through the GEOPM Service is configured by the system administrator.
-The administrator controls a default access list that applies to all users of the system.
+The administrator maintains a default access list that applies to all users of the system.
 This list may be augmented so that users who are members of particular Unix groups may have enhanced access.
 The default lists are stored in: